-In 2012, Belgian groundwater contained 29.9 milligrams of nitrogen in the form of nitrates per litre of water.
+In 2017, Belgian groundwater contained 24.9 milligrams of nitrogen in the form of nitrates per litre of water.
 To achieve the sustainable development goal by 2030, this figure must be reduced.
-This objective will not be reached by continuing the trend since 2000.
-Nitrates in groundwater are therefore developing unfavourably.
+Between 2000 and 2015, the trend is unfavourable.

 Nitrates in groundwater - Belgium and international comparison

 milligrams NO3-N per litre